yannbelief/readme-editing-area/README.md

 ```html
 	<input id="name"  name="desc" value="Its Description" />
 ```
-The form helper will take care of
+The form helper will take care of the production of name-value pair for you.

 Toturial Preparation
 --